BaderLab/GenAnT/setup/Preprocess Reference Species.md

 Generate gene-keys.

 * An "isoforms.tsv" file for TOGA.
 This file is a key between gene ID and each transcript ID.
-* A "table.txt" file for orthofinder.
+* A "table.txt" file for OrthoFinder.
 This file is a key between the faa file heading and gene symbol.
-* A genekey.txt file.
+* A "genekey.txt" file.
 This is a key between gene ID, transcript ID, and gene symbol.

 We do this using R.